- Download our Moving to the USA Guide (PDF)

 Appropriate greetings

-A handshake is the usual greeting in business circles.
-While it's best to start by addressing business contacts formally, expats will find that most Americans prefer to use first names.
+A firm handshake with good eye contact is appropriate when offered.
+While it’s best to start by addressing business contacts formally, you’ll find that most Americans quickly move to using first names.

 Business culture in the USA

-The US is a geographically large country, which makes it somewhat difficult to generalise about business practices and culture across its different regions.
-However, there are a few traits that are worth bearing in mind, regardless of where in the country an expat hopes to do business.
+In such a geographically large country, it’s somewhat difficult to generalise about business practices and culture in the USA’s different regions.
+The East Coast tends toward a faster pace, and the West Coast leans more casual and innovation-focused.
+Still, there are a few traits worth bearing in mind, regardless of where in the country you hope to do business.

-Business culture in the US is incredibly individualistic.
-The working world rewards' go-getters' while those who lack independence, initiative and self-reliance lag behind.
-Merit, experience and past achievement are the vehicles for advancement.
-Expats coming from societies where seniority is a consequence of social class, length of service or maturity may find acclimating to this idea especially challenging.
+Business culture in the USA is incredibly individualistic.
+The working world rewards ‘go-getters’ while those who lack independence, initiative, and self-reliance will lag behind.
+Merit, experience, and past achievement are the vehicles for advancement.
+Expats coming from societies where seniority is a consequence of social class, length of service, maturity, or consensus may find acclimating to this idea especially challenging.

 Management

-In a similar vein, management is somewhat egalitarian, but ultimately big decisions and the responsibility for failure and success fall onto the shoulders of 'the boss'.
-Though many meetings may be had and much discussion may have taken place, senior managers may disregard the opinions of those in middle- and lower-level positions entirely, a particularly infuriating point for those who come from consensus-oriented cultures.
+In a similar vein, management is somewhat egalitarian, but big decisions and the responsibility for failure and success fall onto the shoulders of ‘the boss’.
+Although many meetings may be had and much discussion may have taken place, senior managers may disregard the opinions of those in middle- and lower-level positions entirely, a particularly infuriating point if you come from a consensus-oriented culture.

 Communication

-Americans tend to be very direct in the way they communicate and value logical thinking.
-Those able to express their opinions clearly and in a straightforward manner will find they can command greater respect in American business circles.
-Much of the USA's business culture is based on the notion that time is money, and business associates may get annoyed with those who waste time and beat around the bush.
+Americans tend to be very direct in the way they communicate and value logical thinking over many other values.
+If you can express your opinions clearly and in a straightforward manner, you’ll find you can command greater respect in American business circles.
+Much of the USA’s business culture is based on the notion that time is money, and business associates may get annoyed with those who waste time and beat around the bush.

 Meetings